amirmasoudabdol/Bilbo/docs/hacking-behaviors.md

 ### Probability of Committing to a Hack

-The *probability of committing to a hack* is a value between 0 and 1 which determines whether Researcher applies a hacking strategy on a *given* Experiment, or not.
+The *probability of committing to a hack* is a value between 0 and 1 which determines whether Researcher applies a hacking strategy on a *given* Experiment,.
 Like before, while we can use a fixed value or a distribution for this parameters.

 #### Hacking Commitment Strategy